jcsherin/jcsherin.github.io/posts/2025-06-06-record-shredding-part-1/index.md

   </tbody>
 </table>

-Note that the repetition level of zero indicates the start of a new record.
-Within a record the repetition level shifts when a list begins.
-The repetition levels therefore identifies both record boundaries, and also nested list boundaries.
+The definition levels is identical for all three records and not useful for learning about the structure of the records.
+However, the repetition levels vary for each record.
+We can distinctly identify the start of a new record with by zero repetition level.
+The start of new list within a record is identifiable by the change in repetition level.

 # Conclusion